Defending “The Best of Times”

 In this Robin Williams Tribute, there will be no “Top 10 List.”
 All I request is the Number One spot for “The Best of Times.”
 I’ll leave it to everybody else to sort out the other nine.
 Mr. Williams, rest in peace.
 Your contribution and your talents have now been properly memorialized.

-In the scene below, nobody wants to replay The Big Game, especially not Reno Hightower (Kurt Russell), who was the star quarterback back in 1972, but who now has an automotive shop, a failing marriage and a destroyed knee.
+In this scene, nobody wants to replay The Big Game, especially not Reno Hightower (Kurt Russell), the star quarterback back in 1972, but who now has an automotive shop, a fragile marriage and a destroyed knee.
 Needing to provoke the people of Taft into action, Jack (Robin Williams) has disguised himself and vandalized the town, throwing orange paint (Bakersfield!) all over the Caribou Lodge and on Reno’s wife.
 (There’s a nice, subtle moment near the end of the scene when Reno tests his throwing arm and wonders what he’s gotten himself into.)
 Enjoy!…